 What's Happening Now

-(top) The Portner Avenue side of the house has been cleared and graded. (bottom) A front walk was constructed using stone found on the property.
+A front walk was constructed using stone found on the property.
 A driveway and coach circle have also been constructed, and diseased trees were removed from along the driveway.
-Birch trees lining the front walk, donated by the Manassas Beautification Committee, were planted recently.
+Birch trees, donated by the Manassas Beautification Committee, now line the front walk.
 The landscape is designed to approximate the earliest photograph of Liberia, taken in 1862.

 Thanks to our donors for helping to complete Liberia's Phase I Interior RestorationWilliam and Susan Beck, Due Dollins, Charlie Miller, the G.F.W.C.
 Woman's Club of Manassas, and an anonymous donor all dedicated their efforts to providing Liberia's first floor furnishings.